What’s your social network like?

 That’s it.
 No awkwardness, no expectations.

-It works because it addresses one of the most common fears we have: that I’m alone, that no one’s thinking of me.
+It works because it addresses one of the most common fears we have: that I’m alone and no one’s thinking of me.

 You’d be surprised how much happiness this simple phrase spreads in the world.